lmrl-bio/lmrl-bio.github.io/call.md

 Deadlines are Mondays by midnight, PDT.

 - **Sep 15: Deadline for abstract and travel award submission.**
-- Sep 30: Notification for posters, talks, and travel awards.
+- Sep 30: Notification of selection, posters, talks, and travel awards.
 - Dec 9: Deadline for uploading posters and slides.

 Submit an abstract using this form: